 It can also be caused by our diet - if we eat a lot of processed, high fat, high salt, high sugar foods, then we could be inviting chronic inflammation to the tasty party.

 When we eat sugar, our body releases the hormone insulin to deal with it.
 Insulin herds the sugar around to where it’s needed.
-The problem is, insulin also triggers inflammation, and inflammation can make existing skin conditions such as acne, worse.
+The problem is, insulin also triggers inflammation, and inflammation can make certain skin conditions such as acne, worse.
 The same can be said for skin conditions such as eczema and rosacea.

-Reducing Chronic Inflammation in the Skin
+Reducing Your Sugar Intake to Reduce Chronic Inflammation in the Skin

 Chronic inflammation isn’t just caused by our sugar intake, as we discovered above.
 There are lots of contributing factors, some we can’t help or control, others, we can.

-Limiting our sugar intake is one thing we can do to help the health and appearance of our skin.
+Reducing sugar intake is one thing we can do to help the health and appearance of our skin.
 That means keeping the sweet treats to a minimum, choosing wholewheat carbs over refined white ones, being mindful of our fruit intake and opting for water and herbal teas over squashes and fizzy drinks.

 So if you haven’t checked us out already, then what are you waiting for?!